Jordan Robertson: Post prison career

 before signing for their Tayside rivals St Johnstone on 31 March 2011.
 Robertson soon left St Johnstone and finally got a one-year contract with Scunthorpe United on 7 June 2011.

 He was released by the club in May 2012.

 After a year without club he signed for Philippines club Global FC.
 In the only game for the club against Warriors F.C. he scored the second goal in the 2–0 victory for Global.
 Shortly after he left the club and signed for Romania Liga I side Gaz Metan Mediaş.
 Following this, he signed for Bromley in September 2014.
 He scored his first goal just a day after joining the club, in a 5-1 FA Cup win over Uxbridge, after coming on as a late substitute.

 He left the club in February 2015, and signed for Farnborough in March.

+On 4 September 2015, Robertson signed for Alfreton Town on a contract until the end of the season.

 He joined Harrogate Town ahead of the 2016–17 season.
 On 13 January 2017, the club announced he was released.